AdaCore/gnatcoverage/tools/gnatcov/examples/README.md

 make
 ```

-for native x86-linux or x86_64-linux runs relying on a specially instrumended
+for native `x86-linux/windows` or `x86_64-linux/windows` runs relying on a
-version of Valgrind.
+specially instrumented version of Valgrind or DynamoRIO.